 Avoiding a claim is the best way to steer clear of a loss-of-use charge, of course.
 In Harris’s case, perhaps some damage was inevitable, because driving conditions on Maui are notoriously iffy.
 When you rent a car at the airport, you’re given a stern warning to avoid driving on the island’s unpaved roads.
 Car rental employees tend to be particularly vigilant about scratches and dings.

-If your car is damaged, you’ll want to do what Harris did: He took snapshots of the scratches for his own records.
+If your car is damaged, you’ll want to do what Harris did.
+He took snapshots of the scratches for his own records.
 You should also take pictures of your rental before you leave the lot to document the condition of your vehicle.
-If an employee assures you that you won’t have to pay for the damage, it also helps to get the name of the agent, if not also a written statement to that effect.
+If an employee assures you that you won’t have to pay for the damage, it also helps to get the name of the agent.
+If not also a written statement to that effect.

 Even in the car rental industry, there’s no consensus as to how a loss-of-use charge is calculated.
 At Enterprise, the largest car rental company, loss of use is based on the total number of labor hours from the repair estimate, divided by four, which the company says is a conservative estimate of labor hours that can be incorporated into each work day, and then multiplied by the daily rental rate.
-PurCo Fleet Services, a risk management company specializing in car rental loss prevention, calculates loss of use based on the number of days needed for repair, times the daily rate on the contract.
+PurCo Fleet Services is a risk management company specializing in car rental loss prevention.
+It calculates loss of use based on the number of days needed for repair, times the daily rate on the contract.

-One issue that the car rental companies seem to agree on is the documentation needed to substantiate a claim: It’s the actual number of days the vehicle was out of service or a good-faith estimate of the days needed for repair.
+One issue that the car rental companies seem to agree on is the documentation needed to substantiate a claim.
+It’s the actual number of days the vehicle was out of service or a good-faith estimate of the days needed for repair.
 Car rental companies believe that they aren’t obliged to show evidence that the car would have been rented during that time.

 Of all the car rental fees, loss of use may prove to be the most problematic of all.
 That’s because if the charges start to stick – if drivers accept that they should pay for a lost revenue opportunity – then it could open a Pandora’s box.
-Not a day seems to go by when I’m not asked why, for example, an airline can’t compensate a passenger for a missed vacation day following a flight delay.
+Not a day seems to go by when I’m not asked why.
+For example, an airline can’t compensate a passenger for a missed vacation day following a flight delay.
 If courts begin to agree with the car rental industry that customers are liable for missed potential rental days on a vehicle, then what’s to stop a professional from billing a car rental company an hourly rate when there’s a protracted wait time for a rental car?